 For information, please contact our admissions staff.
 You can also phone +1-859-257-4997.
 We try to respond to email within two business days.

-Students who have completed BS or MS degree at a US college or university with the GPA of 3.5 or better are eligible for an application fee waiver.
+Students who have completed BS or MS degrees at a US college or university with a GPA of 3.5 or better are eligible for an application fee waiver.
 Please, contact Ms. Kathy Ice-Wedding for details.

 We provide several remedial courses for graduate students who lack some of this background.
 Often students with a background in mathematics or engineering instead of computer science spend a portion of their first two semesters taking these courses.

-To apply, you must submit a complete application to The Graduate School through the ApplyYourself website.
+To apply, you must submit a completed application to The Graduate School through the ApplyYourself website.